US stock indexes edge higher on earnings, vaccine optimism

 CHARLOTTE, N.C.
-(AP) — Stocks opened slightly higher in the U.S. on Tuesday, helped by better-than-expected earnings from blue chip companies like Johnson & Johnson and General Electric.
+(AP) — Stocks were slightly higher in late-morning trading on Wall Street Tuesday, helped by better-than-expected earnings from blue chip companies like Johnson & Johnson and General Electric.
 The results offset renewed worries that troubles with COVID-19 vaccine rollouts and the spread of new variants of coronavirus might delay a recovery from the pandemic.

-U.S. investors are in the midst of first-quarter earnings reporting season for U.S. companies, and this is the busiest week so far.
+Investors are in the midst of quarterly earnings reporting season for U.S. companies, and this is the busiest week so far.
 Dozens of large companies are reporting this week, from all parts of the economy, including American Express, J&J, Apple, GE and others.

 More than 100 companies in the S&P 500 are scheduled to tell investors this week how they fared during the last three months of 2020.
 As a whole, analysts expect S&P 500 companies to say their fourth-quarter profit fell 5% from a year earlier.
 That’s a milder drop than the 9.4% they were forecasting earlier this month, according to FactSet.

-General Electric jumped 9.5% after the industrial conglomerate reported a surge in cash flow.
-GE is in the midst of a turnaround after shedding unprofitable divisions and focusing more on big industrial products like jet engines and power equipment.
+General Electric jumped 6% after the industrial conglomerate reported a surge in cash flow.
+GE is attempting a turnaround after shedding unprofitable divisions and focusing more on big industrial products like jet engines and power equipment.
 Typically, when a company is in turnaround, investors care more about cash flow than quarterly profits because it shows the company is able to pay down debts.

-American Express fell 2.5% despite reporting stronger-than-expected earnings.
-The company reported that its cardmembers continue to hold off on traveling, entertaining and dining out due to the pandemic, which has cut into the company's bottom line.
+American Express fell 2.7% despite reporting stronger-than-expected earnings.
+The company's card holders continue to postpone travel, entertainment and dining out due to the pandemic, which has cut into its bottom line.

 Traders are keeping a wary eye on rising coronavirus infections in various countries and a bumpy rollout of vaccinations in the U.S. The spread of variants that are thought to be more easily transmissible and might be less effectively targeted by existing vaccines is adding to alarm.